"Italian hotelier fed this bear"

 Bears and wolves as a threat: Messner calls for EU regulations on shooting

 The bears would find significantly more habitat in eastern Tibet, in Siberia or in the Carpathians.
 However, Messner described the “wolf as “much more dangerous than the bear” with regard to attacks on livestock because it forms packs.
-The farmers in South Tyrol start to whine and say: If things go on like this, we will leave.”
+The farmers in South Tyrol begin to whine and say: If this continues, we will leave.”

 Here he calls for a clear EU regulation on the question of who is allowed to shoot wolves.
 In Messner’s homeland, farmers’ representatives had already warned of “slaughter on South Tyrol’s pastures” if there was no reaction to the attacks on sheep and goats.
 Around two dozen wolves are said to live in Bavaria, and it was only in March that a video caused a stir that showed one of the predators on a foray through a town in the Bad Kissingen district.